 The seller’s market will continue in 2014 for Southern California and on a national level.
 However, it will be much cooler than the one we’ve witnessed over the past two years.
 “The market will get closer to normal – or as normal as the market can be,” says Plattos.
 “It will continue to cool and inventory will come up to a moderate level, not too low or too high.”

-That means buyers need to be realistic about the home they can afford a monthly payment on with a middle income.
+That means buyers need to be realistic about the home they can afford and a monthly payment based on their income.
 Home buyers, now is the time to start searching the best deals in Southern California real estate in order to get the most square footage for your money.